RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ***NOTE THE DUMPS ARE 8-BIT BUT PROMS ARE 4-BIT***

 ## CPU (i8080) BOARD
 This board comes with i8080 CPU, i8224 clock generator, i8228 system controller and system ROM.
-This board also has 2k of SRAM used to test the system on boot if RAM on RAM Board is failed.
+This board also has 2k of SRAM used to test the system on boot even if RAM on RAM Board is failed.
 The DMA handling and expansion of address bus happens to this board. i8257 DMA controller and 7 i8212 are responsible for it.
 The i8080 board is equiped with i8259 IRQ controller, the system has 8 IRQs.
 This board comes with two i8253 programable timers (with unknown for now role).
 Also two RS232C serial ports are handled by CPU board.